neobrain/steam-runtime-tools/docs/slr-for-game-developers.md

 [Steam Runtime version 3, codenamed sniper][sniper],
 is the first such runtime available to developers of native Linux games on Steam.
-It can be used by any game that benefits from a newer library stack or SDK environment, and is based on Debian 11 (2021).
+It is the recommended runtime for new native Linux games, and is based on Debian 11 (2021).
 Most of its libraries are taken directly from Debian, and can benefit from Debian's long-term security support.
 Selected libraries that are particularly important for games, such as SDL and Vulkan-Loader, have been upgraded to newer versions backported from newer branches of Debian.
+Games that use this runtime can be tested for Steam Deck compatibility.

 Games that target sniper should be compiled in the [sniper SDK][].